A blood sample taken from a vein in the arm

 - hyperactive adrenal glands;

 Is there anything else I should know?

-Inflammation can interfere with the results of your prealbumin test, causing it to be lower than it would be.
+Inflammation can interfere with the results of your prealbumin test, causing it to be lower than it would otherwise be.
 Certain drugs can also lower your prealbumin level, including amiodarone, oestrogens, and oral contraceptives (the pill).

 Recent research has shown that the prealbumin test can predict poor outcomes for haemodialysis patients.
-A low initial reading (baseline level) of prealbumin predicts that a patient may have problems, and steadily dropping prealbumin values are associated with low survival.
+A low initial reading (baseline level) of prealbumin predicts that a patient may have problems, and steadily dropping prealbumin values are associated with reduced survival.
 The prealbumin test is not widely used in the UK, and albumin may be measured instead.